Inside DNC chair's 'challenging' bid to avert midterm defeat

 Clyburn declined to criticize the White House directly but questioned whether Harrison is being “hamstrung by people who never ran for anything.”

-The White House declined to comment publicly, while Harrison downplayed any tension as a simple matter of navigating a new relationship with Biden’s chief political emissary, Jen O’Malley Dillon.
-Harrison said they meet two to three times a month, and after getting to know each other better, they’re building a friendship.
+The White House declined to comment publicly, while Harrison played down any tension as a simple matter of navigating a new relationship with Biden’s chief political emissary, Jen O’Malley Dillon.
+Harrison said they meet two times to three times a month, and after getting to know each other better, are building a friendship.

 “Are there challenges that we all have to navigate in this process because the DNC is not normally involved in the midterms?
 Yes, there always will be, and there are now,” Harrison said.
 “I’m going to continue to push, I’m going to continue to be creative, but Jen and I are working hand in glove in terms of trying to make this work.”